A beginner's guide to copyediting

 Let's find out.
 In this guide, we'll cover:

-What do the BBC, Salesforce Ventures, and Penguin have in common?
+What do the BBC and Penguin have in common?

 They publish stunning, interactive web content with Shorthand.
-And so can you, for free.
-No code, no credit card, and no commitment required.
+And so can you.
+No code required.

 Start publishing.